Camp Taliaferro: History

-The Canadians named the training complex Camp Taliaferro after 1st Lieutenant Walter R. Taliaferro, a U.S. Army aviator.
+The Canadians named the training complex Camp Taliaferro after First Lieutenant Walter R. Taliaferro, a U.S. Army aviator.
 Taliaferro was killed in an accident at [San Diego], California, on 11 October 1915.
 The Camp Taliaferro offices for the Air Service and RFC Canada were initially located in the basement of the Chamber of Commerce building in Fort Worth to handle pay, purchasing, and administrative services for their own personnel assigned at the three fields.

-Work on constructing the airfield had to be done quickly.
-Cattle were moved out, and construction crews worked feverishly at the site.
-US Air Service squadrons which had been training in Canada began arriving in October 1917, and the RFC squadrons began to arrive in early November.
+US Air Service squadrons, which had been training in Canada, began arriving in October 1917, and the RFC squadrons began to arrive in early November.

-The first winter of 1917-1918 was difficult.
-Many men lived in tents in this snowy winter.
 RFC instructors trained about 6000 men there.
 In six months, 1,960 pilots were trained, completing 67,000 flying hours on the Curtiss JN4 Canuck, a two-seater biplane weighing 2,100 lb (950 kg) with a maximum speed of 75 mph (120 km/h).
 About 69 ground officers and 4,150 others received training in ground trades and skills.
 During the winter, eight deaths were due to influenza and 39 RFC personnel died as the result of aircraft accidents, influenza, or other illnesses.

 Canadian cadets were at Benbrook and Everman Fields, while the US cadets and the Canadian aerial gunnery school went to Hicks.
 The training was a major life experience, sufficiently so for veterans to keep memorabilia long afterwards.
-For example, the wife of Harry Kuhlmann from San Jose, California, (22d Aero Squadron 1917-9) died in 1974, still holding Camp Taliaferro Post Exchange Tickets.
+For example, the wife of Harry Kuhlmann from San Jose, California, (22d Aero Squadron 1917-9) died in 1974, still holding Camp Taliaferro post exchange tickets.
 In Cornell's Alumni News, L. H. Germer announced as his permanent address: Squadron 139, Field No. 1, Camp Taliaferro, Hicks, Texas.
 At Christmas, special postcards were available from the camp for residents.

 For those who survived the training, combat life expectancy was short.
 Only two US Air Service squadrons—the 17th and 148th Aero Squadrons—saw active service with the British, flying with them until November 1918, after which they were absorbed into the US Air Service.
 The obituary of one veteran may be typical: